Buyers Guides

 These Gibson strings offer incredible quality and brilliant tones.
 They are bright, and require little to no stretch period, making them stable right out of the packet.
 They utilize a high carbon hex core for excellent flexibility, which translates to long sustain, and phenomenal playability.

-If you were challenged to think of an electric 12 string, there’s a good chance that your first thought is the Gibson SG double neck.
-Gibson know 12 string electrics, and it stands to reason that they know how to pair strings with them.
-In this case, that’s absolutely accurate.
-These are Gibson’s OEM spec strings for all of their 12 string electrics, both off the shelf and custom shop.
+If asked to think of an electric 12-string, there’s a good chance you pictured a Gibson SG double neck.
+Gibson know 12-string electrics and it stands to reason they know how to pair strings with them.
+These are Gibson’s OEM spec strings for all their 12-string electrics, both off the shelf and custom shop.

 These strings also happen to be OEM spec for our test rig – an Epiphone SG double neck.
-They really did sound great, exactly how you’d want a 12 string electric to sound – shimmering highs, and almost tambourine-like jangle.
-They are finished in nickel plated steel, and we found them to be bright, clear, and the sustain was excellent.
+They really did sound great, exactly how you’d want a 12-string electric to sound – shimmering highs and almost tambourine-like jangle.
+They’re finished in nickel-plated steel and we found them to be bright, clear, and the sustain was excellent.

-They stretched out quickly, and tuning stability was almost instant.
-The core is high carbon steel, which goes a long way to providing the additional tensile strength that gives these strings such rock solid stability.
+They stretched out quickly and tuning stability was almost instant.
+The core is high-carbon steel, which helps provide additional tensile strength and gives these strings rock-solid stability.

 Gibson lists these as a light, but they play closer to a medium – the gauge range was .010 – .046.
-The feel was good, and despite not being as light as the Ernie Balls, they remained comfortable, again probably down to the additional flexibility afforded by the high carbon hex core.
+The feel was good and despite not being as light as the Ernie Balls, they remained comfortable, probably due to the additional flexibility afforded by the high-carbon hex core.

-Verdict: Gibson Brite-Wire strings for 12 string guitars are simply put, some of the best all around strings available for this style of instrument.
-They are bright, resonant, and offer superb note separation.
-We found them to be reliable and long lasting, with little to no loss of tone during the duration of our test.
-Feel was great, and they still provided enough flexibility to play expressively.
+Verdict: Gibson Brite-Wire strings for 12-string guitars are simply put, some of the best all-around strings available for this style of instrument.
+They’re bright, resonant, and offer superb note separation.
+We found them to be reliable and long-lasting, with little to no loss of tone during the duration of our test.
+Feel was great and they still provided enough flexibility to play expressively.

 Top Pick Acoustic